evilcyber.com

 A Word About Cardio

-A good cardio activity is anything – running, biking, dancing etc. – that gets your pulse to 50 – 75 percent of your maximum heart rate, which can roughly be calculated as 220 – your age.
-If, for example, you are 40 years old, then your maximum is 180 and your pulse during endurance activities should be between 90 – 135 bpm.
+A good cardio activity is anything – running, biking, dancing etc. – that gets your pulse to 50 to 75 percent of your maximum heart rate.
+This maximum you can rougly calculate as 220 – your age.
+If, for example, you are 40 years old, then your maximum is 180 and your pulse during endurance activities should be between 90 to 135 bpm.

 Do not neglect cardio, even if your goal isn’t losing weight.
-Cardio’s importance for a fit body is as big as that of resistance training.
+Cardio is as important for a fit body as resistance training.

-If you already have a weekly activity that can be classified as cardio (tennis, squash, soccer etc.), build the above plan around it, otherwise decide on one which fulfills the above criteria and which you’ll enjoy and keep doing.
+If you already have a weekly activity that classifies as cardio (tennis, squash, soccer etc.), build the above plan around it, otherwise decide on one which fulfills the criteria and which you’ll enjoy and keep doing.
 Some tips on how you should start cardio are in this article.
+You can also do your cardio at home.

 Logging Workout Progress